digitalgoodsprovider/digitalgoodsprovider.com/README.md

 Subscribe and star us to receive updates via email

-**Please note: Do not post personal information here as this is a public message board**
+**Please note: Do not post personal information here as every post here is publicly available**